zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 +------+
 ```

-**Note:** The UDF can support all data types, including array, map, struct, and other complex types.
+**Note:** The UDF supports all data types, including array, map, struct, and other complex types.

 Note:

--   MaxCompute’s add  jar command permanently creates a resource in the project, so you must specify the jar when creating an UDF, but you cannot automatically add all jars to the classpath.
+-   MaxCompute’s add  jar command permanently creates a resource in the project, specify the jar when creating an UDF, but you cannot automatically add all jars to the classpath.
--   To use compatible Hive UDF, add `set  odps.sql.hive.compatible=true;` in front of the SQL statement, and submit it with SQL statement.
+-   To use compatible Hive UDF, add `set  odps.sql.hive.compatible=true;` opposite the SQL statement, and submit it with SQL statement.
--   When using compatible Hive UDFs, you must pay attention to [JAVA sandbox](intl.en-US/User Guide/Java Sandbox.md) restrictions of MaxCompute.
+-   When using compatible Hive UDFs, you must pay attention to [JAVA sandbox](reseller.en-US/User Guide/Java Sandbox.md) limits of MaxCompute.